ldb0071/HandGesture/Readme.md

 7. servo motor

 ## Software Requirements
-1. Python 3.5
-2. OpenCV 3.4.1
+2. Windows
 3. Raspbian OS

-## description  of HandTrackingModule
+## Description of HandTrackingModule

 The HandTrackingModule is a python script that is used to detect the hand and the landmarks of the hand.
-The script uses the mediapipe library to detect the hand and the landmarks of the hand.
-The script is used to detect the hand and the landmarks of the hand.
-The script uses the mediapipe library to detect the hand and the landmarks of the hand.
-The script is used to detect the hand and the landmarks of the hand.
-The script uses the mediapipe library to detect the hand and the landmarks of the hand.
-The script is used to detect the hand and the landmarks of the hand.
-The script uses the mediapipe library to detect the hand and the landmarks of the hand.
-The script is used to detect the hand and the landmarks of the hand.
-The script uses the mediapipe library to detect the hand and the landmarks of the hand.
-The script is used to detect the hand and the landmarks of the hand.
-The script uses the mediapipe library to detect the hand and the landmarks of the hand.
-The script is used to detect the hand and the landmarks of the hand.
-The script uses the mediapipe library to detect the hand and the landmarks of the hand.
-The script is used to detect the hand and the landmarks of the hand.
-The script uses the mediapipe library to detect the hand and the landmarks of the hand.
-The script is used to detect the hand and the landmarks of the hand.
-The script uses the mediapipe library to detect the hand and the landmarks of the hand.
-The script is used to detect the hand and the landmarks of the hand.
 The script uses the mediapipe library to detect the hand and the landmarks of the hand.
 The script is used to detect the hand and the landmarks of the hand.
 The script uses the mediapipe library to detect the hand and the landmarks of the hand.
 The script is used to detect the hand and the landmarks of the hand.

 ## requirements
 <!-- write pip install -r requirements.txt code block -->